ndennl/hello-world/README.md

 # hello-world
-Repository to get to know GitHub
+This is a repository to get to know GitHub

 This is a new repository created by Nik Dennler